Last Updated on January 25, 2026

 Tour the D-Day Beaches from Paris or Bayeaux on a tour with free cancellation

 The Americans came ashore at Omaha Beach and Utah Beach; Canadians and Free French at Juno Beach; the Brits and other members of the Commonwealth at Sword and Gold.
-Paratroopers were dropped inland behind German lines.
-Many of them are now at rest in Normandy.
+Many paratroopers, dropped inland behind German lines, now lie at rest in Normandy.

 The Two Execeptions

-As you might suspect, the area today bears little, if any, resemblance to how it looked 75+ years ago.
+As you might suspect, the Normandy beaches now bear little, if any, resemblance to how they looked in 1944.
 But there are two exceptions.

 On the beach of Arromanches-les-Bains, as well in the channel in front of it, you still see the Mulberry Harbors that were built for the invasion.
 Mulberry Harbors were the massive floating piers that facilitated the movement of tanks, trucks, and supplies from ship to shore.
 On the beach today they look like something from Star Wars.
 You can see historical photographs of them here.